TcOpenGroup/TcOpen/src/Serilog.Sinks.MQTT/README.md

 # SeriLog MQTT sink

+This is an initial implementation of MQTT sink
+For details about the configuration of MQTT client see [here](https://github.com/chkr1011/MQTTnet/wiki/Client).

-This sink was primarily developed to be used in TcOpen framework.
+This sink is primarily developed to be used in TcOpen framework with TcoLogger.

 ## Sink configuration